Who needs commercial van insurance?

 - Pickup trucks

 The maximum vehicle weight covered under this type of policy is usually 3.5 tonnes.
+Heavier vehicles may need a different type of commercial or business insurance.

 There should be no fixed seats in the back of the vehicle, except in crew cabs.